jaywhj/mkdocs-materialx/docs/plugins/tags.md

   - tags
 ```

-The tags plugin is built into Material for MkDocs and doesn't need to be
+The tags plugin is built into MaterialX for MkDocs and doesn't need to be
 installed.

   [tags]: tags.md